-Dyslexia Teachers Must learn Dyslexia to be able to teach Dyslexia
+You Must learn Dyslexia to be able to do Teaching Dyslexia

 Dyslexia Teachers have a real challenge working with Dyslexic students.
 Most Dyslexia Teachers are not trained well in what Dyslexia is and how to read it.
 Common spelling mistakes are often mistaken for Dyslexia.
 Reading is a linear event or at least is taught as a linear event in most classrooms.

-The first thing that Dyslexia Teachers must understand is that Dyslexia is a non-linear process of reading the words.
-Letters will rotate and turn as the letters are read as if in a 3 dimensional world.
+Dyslexia is a non-linear process of reading the words.
+Letters will rotate and turn as the letters are read as if in a 3-dimensional world.
 They don’t float as much as turn.
 It is very easy for Dyslexia Teachers to misunderstand that Dyslexics are Linear, when in fact they are Non-linear readers.

-Dyslexia Teachers can take seriously to observations without insulting their students about having different brains than the rest of the linear population.
-The fact is that linear people are usually far more stupid than Dyslexics.
+Teaching Dyslexia can take seriously the observations of the Dyslexic Student.
+The fact is that linear people are usually far less creative than Dyslexics, it becomes a classroom dynamic to balance when existing.
 Linear populations take more time to learn concepts and usually involve repetition to be able to learn.

 Dyslexia Teachers who can realize the strengths of their Dyslexia students can build really great relationships with them.
 Dyslexia Teachers should be able to work with Dyslexia children so that they help the other students to learn in the classroom.

 The reality is also a courage from the students to tell Dyslexia Teachers what they really see.
-Who wants to admit that they see the alphabet differently.
-Yet, there are so many closet Dyslexics on this planet and many people who are dyslexic that don’t have alphabets that allow that way of being to be exposed.
+Who wants to admit that they see the alphabet differently?

 1. Use Color Therapy Transparent Overlays